Kakemono no hottan

 Salamon Villa T., The hundred views of Fuji, Turin, 1975.

 Smith II H. Hokusai: one hundred view of Fuji by Hokusai, London, 1988.

-In a tavern a waiter has removed one of the paper windows, a guest is enchanted by the vision of the shot created between the Fuji and the elements around, above and below the vision.
+In a tavern a waiter has removed one of the paper windows, a guest is enchanted by the vision of the framing created between the Fuji and the elements around, above and below the vision.